KinnariyaMamaTanha/Notes/Git.md

 There are some differences of `pull` and `clone`:
 1. `git pull`: must be linked with the remote repository if to be used.
 Download complete codes and update the local codes.
 2. `git clone`: only for downloading the codes in remote repository, doesn't need to be linked with the remote, doesn't apply to update the local codes.

+## 6. branches
+If you want to `push` directly to a certain branch, use following command `git branch -M main` (take main for example, master is also OK)